mnentwig/forthytwo/fractalsProject/README.md

 Repeat too many times.

 ## Overview
-Chasing the "fun factor" eventually evolved into unwritten requirements somewhere along those lines:
+The semi-eternal chase after the "fun factor" eventually evolved into unwritten requirements somewhere along those lines:

 * Real time calculation: The Stanford lab exercise demanded it already in 2002.
 * Full HD resolution (1920x1080) at 60 Hz.
 That's the monitor on my desk.
 Period.